tkephart96/tkephart96/README.md

 # Hello! 👋 Welcome to my GitHub

+🌱 I’m currently playing around with data that catches my interest

-🌱 I’m currently learning Data Science at Codeup
+📖 I learned Data Science at [Codeup](https://codeup.edu/program/data-science/)

 🔭 I'm interested in the ways data can be used for a multitude of things, especially for nature, science, and natural language